Slinfold: Economic and social history

 Slinfold has a village shop and Post Office, a primary school and pre-school, a recreation ground, a village hall and one public house, the Red Lyon.
 Where Slinfold Railway station used to be is now a Caravan Club site.

 Church and chapel

 The Church of England parish church of Saint Peter was designed by the Gothic Revival architect Benjamin Ferrey in a late 13th-century style and built in 1861 on the site of the original medieval parish church.

 Slinfold Chapel is linked with Horsham United Reformed Church.

 Bell legend

 It is said that there is a boggy hollow near Slinfold which contains a sunken bell.
-Long ago some villagers, hoping to retrieve the bell, sought the advice of a witch.
+Long ago, some villagers, hoping to retrieve the bell, sought the advice of a witch.
 She told them that it could only be retrieved by 12 white oxen, at midnight.
 The oxen were used, but one villager broke the witch's instructions by speaking, and the bell sank back into the bog.

+Sport

+The village is home to an 18-hole golf course, the Slinfold Cricket club who play in the Sussex Cricket League, and Slinfold FC, who play in the West Sussex Football League.
+It is also the home of the LMGT3 class FIA World Endurance Championship team TF Sport.